by Valarie Edwards

 If the current Congress takes it up and it’s passed, Dowis believes states that don’t currently offer therapeutic foster care might be encouraged to sign-on to treatment family care.
 “It sounds nuanced, but it’s significant because it says a set of core services can work in other families as well, and we should make those services available to improve well-being and mitigate trauma,” Dowis said, adding that with a national definition, agencies would have the freedom to design something that works for them.

 Valarie Edwards is the assistant editor for Fostering Families Today.
 She and her sisters spent nearly a dozen years in foster care.
-Inspired by her daughter’s volunteerism, Edwards is a CASA and believes in mentoring youth in care.
 Nominated for an Emmy and the recipient of numerous journalism awards, Edwards is an alum of UC Berkeley’s Graduate School of Journalism.
-Originally from the Bronx, she now lives in Phoenix.